 You will see new places and make a very important contribution towards

 the conservation of our natural heritage.
 Hopefully, you will also have some fun

 The group has third party liability insurance for volunteers on task.

 Who can help?

 The group involves people of all ages in its practical work.
-However, if

 No prior experience is required.